 Participate in research

 The University of Ottawa Sleep Laboratory is looking for adults age 20‐35 and 55-85 to participate in research studies.
 Participants must be in good health and describe themselves as a “good” sleeper.
 Participants will be asked to complete questionnaires to verify that they are eligible to participate.

 Study 1: Brain Imaging (MRI) study

 Neural Correlates of Cognitive Procedural Memory Consolidation During Sleep

 In this experiment, we are looking at brain activity related to learning a new task.
 Brain activity will be recorded using functional Magnetic Resonance Imaging (fMRI) and Electroencephalography (EEG), two non-invasive techniques.
 The experiment will take place at the Royal Ottawa Brain Imaging Centre and Royal Ottawa Sleep Research Laboratory for three sessions, including 2-3 nights spent sleeping in the laboratory.
-You will be compensated with $100 for your participation.
+You will be compensated for your participation.

-To be included, participants must be aged 20-35 and 55-85, right-handed, English native speaker, normal or corrected-to-normal vision, no neurological or psychiatric disorders (past and present), not pregnant, no metal in body (please feel free to enquire if you are unsure whether you meet inclusion criteria).
+To be included, participants must be aged 20-35 and 55-85, right-handed, English native speaker, normal or corrected-to-normal vision, no neurological or psychiatric disorders (past and present), not pregnant, no metal in body (please feel free to inquire if you are unsure whether you meet inclusion criteria).